What is “ablative laser”?

 What preparation will I need?

-Your preparation for this type of procedure will be very dependent on the type of ablative laser you are having, individual medical history and skin type.
-During your consultation with one of our Doctors, be prepared to answer questions about current and past medical conditions and any medications that you may be taking.
-Your doctor will physically examine the skin to be treated and provide you with the most appropriate treatment plan and preparation for your individual circumstances.
+Your preparation for this type of procedure will be very dependent on the type of ablative laser you are having (ie fractionated or full field laser), individual medical history and skin type.
+During your consultation with one of our practitioners, be prepared to answer questions about current and past medical conditions and any medications that you may be taking.
+Your practitioner will physically examine the skin to be treated and provide you with the modest appropriate treatment plan and preparation for your individual circumstances.

-Please see our pricing page for current pricing of ablative laser
+Please see our pricing page for pricing of ablative laser